Your Pet, Our Passion.

 Expect accidents to happen

 When litter training kittens and cats, expect accidents to happen!
-It may take a while for them to confidently use the tray, but if you’re patient and stick with it, it’ll soon happen.
-Never punish them for going elsewhere in the home, simply quickly clean it up and keep up with your cat toilet training.
+It may take a while for them to confidently use the tray, but if you’re patient, consistent and don’t expect instant results, it’ll soon happen.
+Never punish them for going elsewhere in the home, simply quickly clean it up with an enzyme-based cleaner and keep up with your cat toilet training.